david-vanderson/dvui/readme-accessibility.md

 DVUI implements this part of accessibility through the [AccessKit](https://github.com/AccessKit/accesskit) toolkit, which provides a common interface to the operating system-specific accessibility APIs.

 While DVUI tries to make this easy to integrate, some effort at the application level is required:
-* adding accessibility labels to images
+* adding accessibility labels to images and icons
+* adding accessiblity labels to entry widgets such as textboxes and groups of widgets.
+See [Labeling](#labeling) for more details.
 * ensuring visible labels are read for the correct content
 * testing tab ordering and keyboard navigation
 * general testing with screen readers (see below)